Skip to content

 Now that you’ve learned that social proof is a better trigger for your audience, you can inform your other teams to start incorporating social proof into other parts of their marketing and sales activities such as email or sales scripts.

-Once you’ve put together your recommendations for others within the organization, host a meeting to educate them and brainstorm ways they can integrate and transfer these ideas into tactical action items within their department.
+Once you’ve put together your recommendations for others within the organisation, host a meeting to educate them and brainstorm ways they can integrate and transfer these ideas into tactical action items within their department.

 THEN, REPEAT